Oregon Bottle Bill: Community concerns regarding beverage container redemption centers (BCRC)

 In order to open a redemption center, it must be approved by OLCC.
 Redemption centers are associated with criminal activity.
 A site was proposed at southwest 17th Avenue and west Burnside Street in Portland in 2014.
 OLCC received about 200 comments, most of which were against the center.
 Stakeholders such as dozens of neighbors and businesses including Portland Timbers and Portland Thorns FC opposed the establishment of the beverage container redemption center.
 Many objections related to foresight of vagrants and crime related to transients with shopping carts with scavenged cans flocking to the new redemption center.
 A redemption center was planned in Portland's St. Johns neighborhood in 2024 and this faced a strong opposition by hundreds of St. Johns community members.
 The city has received over 650 emails voicing opposition to the redemption center.
+The North Portland redemption center which opened in 2014 has been the subject of complaints by nearby businesses for years closed at the end of July 2026 as the landlord chose not to renew the lease.
+While establishing a replacement location was considered, the plan was ultimately abandoned.
+Instead, a bag deposit station has been added to nine grocery store locations which is described as a way to address issues of loitering and crime that goes with redemption centers.

+A redemption center is being considered for opening in July 2026 in the Hosford-Abernethy neighborhood in Southeast Portland, although concerned neighbors are objecting citing previous issues at OBRC's other redemption centers such as trash, crime, camping and drug activities that have been documented at Delta Park location.

 A security guard employed by a company Fortified International working at the Oregon Beverage Recycling Cooperative's Glisan BottleDrop in Northeast Portland stabbed a man on the job while confronting people who were allegedly using drugs in a nearby parking lot.
 The security guard Arturo Troncoso Jr was arrested and charged with second degree assault.
 A lawsuit was filed by the victim against the OBRC and the guard's employer Fortified International.